JamesTreap/Freeing-The-Forest-2D-RPG/README.md

 * 'w' creates a water tile (instantly kills player upon touching it)
 * 'r' creates a rock tile (water tile which players are able to traverse)

 Note: each tile must be defined.
-Failing to define a tile will create blank tiles.
+Failing to define a tile will create blank tiles.<br>
 Note 2: there must be at least one enemy on the map, or else the player cannot win the game.

 ## Installation